ucldc/ucldc-docs/docs/dams/complex-objects.md

   <li>Return to the summary tab for Photograph 3, and choose one of the two methods for uploading the <a href="{{ site.url }}{{ site.baseurl }}/images/Original_anr2_UCOP-45.jpg" download>third content file</a>.</li>
 </ol>

-Now the hierarchy sidebar should contain the following under your campus' name:
+Now the hierarchy sidebar should contain the following under your campus's name:

 - Banana Slug
   - Complex object (flat)